omnetpp/docs.omnetpp.org/docs/articles/zero-conf-parsim.md

 algorithm could work as follows:

-    for each red event E1 in module M1 in the FES: for each event E2 in module M2 before E1 in the FES:
+    for each red event E1 in module M1 in the FES:
+        /* if there is no other event whose execution could possibly affect E1, color it green */
-            Minimize arrivalTime(E2) + minimumDelay(M2, M1) as T
+        let T = minimum of arrivalTime(E2) + minimumDelay(M2, M1)
-        if arrivalTime(E1) < T:
+            for each event E2 in module M2 before E1 in the FES if arrivalTime(E1) < T:
             mark E1 as green

+The word "before" refers to the OMNeT++ event ordering rules: first by arrival time, second by priority, and third by insertion order.

 The above algorithm can be run concurrently with the parallel simulation worker threads, because it is conservative with respect to coloring events.